-Julian Vayne is a British independent scholar and author with over three decades of experience within esoteric culture: from Druidry to Chaos Magic, from indigenous Shamanism through to Freemasonry and Witchcraft.
+Julian Vayne is a British independent scholar and author with over four decades of experience within esoteric culture: from Druidry to Chaos Magic, from indigenous Shamanism through to Freemasonry and Witchcraft.

 In the 1990s Julian edited Britain’s best selling pagan newspaper Pagan Voice and in 2001 published one of the first books of the modern psychedelic renaissance, Pharmakon: Drugs and the Imagination.
 In addition to exploring traditional sacred medicines, Julian’s work includes the first published accounts of the entheogenic ritual use of ketamine and several novel psychedelic sacraments.

 Today Julian is the author of books, essays, journals and articles in both the academic and esoteric press.
 He sees his work as part of the process to help re-imagine an earth-centered, non-dogmatic, open-source spirituality.
 He shares his practice through mentoring, workshops, online teaching and retreats.
 Julian’s style is highly collaborative.
 With an academic background in teaching and learning, and as co-author of numerous texts, Julian’s style emphasizes curiosity, collaboration and creativity.
 His approach is informed by chaos magic, deep ecology and lineages within Wicca and Tantra.